BIIFSweden/Federico-Pietrocola2022-1-GFP-Dot-Counting-with-Cellpose/README.md

-# LC3+ GFP dot counting using cellpose
+# GFP-LC3 dot counting dot counting using cellpose

 # Project Overview
 This python script utilizes the cellpose segmentation algorithm [https://github.com/MouseLand/cellpose] to segment the cells contained within 2-channel .nd2 fluorescent microscopy images.
 For the purpose of this project, it is unimportant to segment contacting neighbouring nuclei, hence simple global intensity thresholding is used to segment the nuclei of the cells.
 This approach is possible due to the high SNR of the nuclei channel and reduces the total computation time (by avoiding having to use cellpose for nuclei segmentation) enabling faster high-throughput analysis.
 If there are nuclei segmentation issues, it is recommended to set the method = 'CELLPOSE' described in the USER INPUTS section later in this document.